 - If you are the non-custodial parent and want to claim your child as a dependent, get Form 8332 signed before the divorce is finalized.

-The custodial parent has the right to claim the child as a dependent unless that right is released to the noncustodial parent.
+- The custodial parent has the right to claim the child as a dependent unless that right is released to the noncustodial parent.
 If released, the waiver needs to be in writing, signed, and attached to the noncustodial parent's return.
 The waiver can be for one year, permanent, or any other way you want to do it.
-Form 8332 is the official IRS waiver, but you can also write up your own waiver and use it as long as it spells out who gets the deduction and is signed by the custodial parent.
+Form 8332 is the official IRS waiver, but if you have a pre-2009 divorce agreement or a statement signed by the custodial parent you can attach a copy of that instead.
+You can also write up your own waiver and use it as long as it spells out who gets the deduction and is signed by the custodial parent.
 One item to note is that the custodial parent still has the right to claim Head of Household status, the Earned Income Credit, and Dependent Care Credit even though they have released the right to claim the child as a dependent.
-However, if waived, the noncustodial parent claims the $1,000 child tax credit along with the dependency exemption.
+However, if waived, the noncustodial parent claims the 1000 child tax credit along with the dependency exemption.

-If you are in a higher tax bracket than your ex-spouse, modifying agreements to recharacterize payments as alimony would bring tax savings that could be shared by both parties.
-Child support is nondeductible by the payor, and is not included in the taxable income of the recipient.
-Alimony is the exact opposite, the payor deducts the alimony payment, and the recipient includes the alimony as income on his or her tax return.
+- If you are in a higher tax bracket than your ex-spouse, modifying agreements to recharacterize payments as alimony would bring tax savings that could be shared by both parties.
+Child support is nondeductible by the payer, and is not included in the taxable income of the recipient.
+Alimony is the exact opposite, the payer deducts the alimony payment, and the recipient includes the alimony as income on his or her tax return.